rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 >   way around with respect to the subject-matters of all the special
 >   disciplines. [^SellarsTODO]

+Bunge:

+>   I believe that a philosophy is spineless without ontology, confused without
+>   semantics, acephalous without epistemology, deaf without ethics, paralytic
+>   without social philosophy, and obsolete without scientific support---and no
+>   philosophy at all with neither. [^Bunge2010pxi]

+[^Bunge2010pxi]: @Bunge_2010_Mind_and_Matter_A_Philosophical_Inquiry\, p. xi.
 [^Costa2012]: @Costa_2012_Philosophy_as_a_protoscience\.
 [^Descartes1644pxxiv]: @Descartes_1982_Principles_of_Philosophy\, p. xxiv.
 [^Russell1945pX]: @Russell_2003_History_of_Western_Philosophy, p.
 TODO.